 Why isn't the package I submitted approved yet?

-Currently, we approve two packages a day per creator, five days a week (this schedule does not currently follow the traditional weekday system).
+Currently, we approve two packages a day per creator, Monday-Friday.
 This slow rollout in releases are intended to avoid content floods, and prevent creators with a slower release schedule from being drowned out.

 We also provide extra scrutiny to new Bazaar Creators, especially for adventures/worlds, given the ease with which they can violate system licensing.